learning-zone/javascript-basics/README.md

 #### Q. ***How do you perform language specific date and time formatting?***

 You can use `Intl.DateTimeFormat` object which is constructor for objects that enable language-sensitive date and time formatting.
-Let's see this behavior with an example,
+Let us see this behavior with an example,
 ```javascript
 var date = new Date(Date.UTC(2019, 07, 07, 3, 0, 0));
 console.log(new Intl.DateTimeFormat('en-GB').format(date)); // 07/08/2019